AndrewCRMartin/findpdbabs/README.md

 Prerequisites
 -------------

-- A local mirror of the PDB
+- A local mirror of the PDB (you can use our `ftpmirror` script for this)
 - BiopTools installed and available in the path
 - Legacy blast installed and in the path
 - A directory containing known antibody structure Fvs (e.g. from AbDb)